 - Submit MAP application forms to the SBA, 300-1734 Elphinstone St., Regina, S4T 1K1.

 - Application Deadlines:

-First deadline to apply for MAP is July 1st.
+First deadline to apply for MAP is August 1st (for 2020 ONLY due to Covid-19.
+July 1st every other year).
 Applications received by this date will be reviewed in late August and applicants notified soon thereafter.

 In the event there is MAP funding remaining after the first wave of applications have been reviewed and approved, a second round of applications may be considered.

 The second deadline to apply is September 1st.
 The second wave of applications will be reviewed if there are still funds left after the initial deadline of August 1st.
 If approved, applicants will then be notified by September 15th.

 - All applications received by the deadline dates will be assessed by a MAP review committee, as established by the SBA.
 Final decisions will be made based on information provided in applications using established criteria and total amount of MAP funds available to the SBA.